22 Unexpected Options for Getaways and Staycations

 1. Try goat yoga

 It’s exactly what it sounds like: As you move through your sun salutations in a field with awe-inspiring views, friendly goats (many of them miniature) wander through class, nuzzling you during your down dogs and maybe even napping on your mat during savasana.
-Currently, classes are held only in the fields of Oregon’s Willamette Valley, about an hour from Portland, but the company is looking into licensing.
-(Visit goatyoga.net for more information.)
+Visit goatyoga.net for more information.

 2. Splash out on a grown-up thrill ride